Gothbag/react-fundamentals/README.md

 # react-fundamentals
-This is based on Tyler McGinnis's React Fundamentals tutorial
+This is based on Tyler McGinnis' React Fundamentals tutorial